 Free LLMs.txt Checker — Validate Your /llms.txt File

-Test your /llms.txt across 14 spec-grade parameters — H1 + blockquote, markdown link integrity, robots.txt cross-checks, AI bot accessibility (GPTBot, ClaudeBot, PerplexityBot, Google-Extended).
+Test your /llms.txt against the full llms.txt spec — H1 + blockquote, markdown link integrity, robots.txt cross-checks, AI bot accessibility (GPTBot, ClaudeBot, PerplexityBot, Google-Extended).
 AI-powered generator included.

 How It Works